cloudControl/documentation/Platform Documentation.md

 ### Horizontal Scaling

-Horizontal scaling is controlled by the --min parameter.
+Horizontal scaling is controlled by the --containers parameter.
 It specifies the number of containers you have running.
-Raising --min also increases the availabiltiy in case of node failures.
-Deployments with --min 1 (the default) are unavailable for a few minutes after a node failure until the failover process has finished.
-Set --min >=2 if you want to avoid downtime like this.
+Raising --containers also increases the availabiltiy in case of node failures.
+Deployments with --containers 1 (the default) are unavailable for a few minutes after a node failure until the failover process has finished.
+Set --containers >=2 if you want to avoid downtime like this.

 ### Vertical Scaling

-In addition to controlling the number of containers you can also specify the size of a container.
-Container sizes are specificed using the --max parameter.
-Valid values are 1 <= x <= 8 and result in x times 128mb.
-So setting --max to 1 will result in 128mb of RAM available to each one of your containers, while --max 4 or 8 will give you 512mb or 1024mb RAM respectively.
-To determine the optimal --max value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.
+In addition to controlling the number of containers you can also specify the memory size of a container.
+Container sizes are specificed using the --memory parameter, being possible to choose from 128MB to 1024MB.
+To determine the optimal --memory value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.

 ### Choosing Optimal Settings

-You can use the Blitz.io and New Relic Add-ons to run synthetic load tests against your deployments and analyze how well they perform with the current --min and --max settings under load to determine the optimal scaling settings and adjust accordingly.
+You can use the Blitz.io and New Relic Add-ons to run synthetic load tests against your deployments and analyze how well they perform with the current --containers and --memory settings under load to determine the optimal scaling settings and adjust accordingly.
 We have a [tutorial](https://www.cloudcontrol.com/blog/best-practice-running-and-analyzing-load-tests-on-your-cloudcontrol-app) that explains this in more detail.

 ## Routing Tier